DV

 Strategy & risk

-NVDW tracks NVIDIA (NVDA) with a leverage approach; NVDY tracks NVIDIA (NVDA) with a covered call approach; NVII tracks NVIDIA (NVDA) with a growth approach; NVYY tracks NVIDIA (NVDA) with a basket approach.
+NVDW tracks NVIDIA (NVDA) with a leverage approach; NVDY tracks NVIDIA (NVDA) with a covered call approach; NVII tracks NVIDIA (NVDA) with a growth approach; NVYY tracks NVIDIA (NVDA).

 NVDW beta2.183